-The expected inflation in 2023, both for the USA and the EU, is also slightly higher than it was in the previous period, so despite the already increased interest rates by both the US Federal Reserve and the European Central Bank, additional corrections until the end of the year can be expected.
+Although both monthly and annual inflation are slowing down, the European Central Bank emphasizes concern about high and persistent core inflation, so despite the already increased interest rates by both the American Federal Reserve and the European Central Bank, additional corrections are announced until the end of the year.

-From 1 January 2023 there were also regulatory changes related to the introduction of the euro as the official currency of the Republic of Croatia and changes related to accounting standards (IFRS 17 and
+From 1 January 2023 there were also regulatory changes related to the introduction of the euro as the official currency of the Republic of Croatia and changes related to accounting standards (IFRS 17 and IFRS 9).

-IFRS 9).
 During 2023, the Company will also have certain post-production IT adaptations due to regulatory requirement (example: during 2023, it is necessary to have dual display of prices, which will be abolished from 1 January 2024).